Information and sources of advice for professionals supporting children and young people with identified speech, language and communication needs

 I CAN How to support your child

-This information for families provides ideas for them to support their child and forms part of I CAN's guide to the typical stages of speech and language development.
+This information for families provides ideas for them to support their child and forms part of Speech and Language UK's guide to the typical stages of speech and language development.
 Children develop language at different rates and understanding what is typical and what parents and carers can do to support communication and language helps provide them with a great start.

 The WellComm Assessment is for use with any child aged 6-11 years and enables practitioners to evaluate children's language skills, draw up a detailed profile and identify children at risk of having difficulty in developing language skills.
 It identifies those children who need setting-based monitoring and support and those who need referral to specialist support services.
 The screen is completed through observation and by asking children to carry out a variety of tasks ensuring that results obtained and conclusions drawn are more accurate than using one approach alone.